karthik198500/client-service/README.md

 # Improvements
 * Circuit breaker Pattern for rate limiting.
-* We can use HATEOAS principles and construct production options as part of Product DTO.
+* We can use HATEOAS principles and construct production options as part of Client DTO.
 Will be used to navigate via the links.
 * Decide database on the use case.
 * Database now deletes tables once the application is stopped.